Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 \subsubsection{Relational Complexity Scaling}

 Beyond establishing that full relational geometry is necessary, we tested whether richer relational structures systematically reduce ambiguity.
-We varied the number of output neurons used to compute relational structure from 2 to 10, training the decoder on Gram matrices of varying complexity.
+Using the dropout networks from the main geometric-matching result, we varied the number of output neurons used to compute relational structure from 2 to 10, applying geometric matching to Gram matrices of varying complexity and scoring the same way as in \S3.1.2 (Figure~\ref{fig:ablation-neuron-count}).

 The 2-neuron case performs exactly at chance level (50\%, or 1.0x), confirming that asymmetric relational structures are essential for decoding.
-While the 5-neuron condition achieves the highest absolute accuracy (79.1\%), performance relative to random chance increases consistently with neuron count: the 10-neuron model performs 7.36x better than random (73.6\%).
+Performance relative to chance then increases monotonically with neuron count, from 1.0x (2 neurons) to 10x (10 neurons), where absolute accuracy reaches 100\%---matching the unambiguous encoding observed for the full 10-neuron dropout networks in \S3.1.2.
 This systematic improvement demonstrates that richer relational geometries provide more constraints on possible interpretations, thereby reducing representational ambiguity.
-The pattern suggests that decoder accuracy should continue to improve with more complex relational structures as ambiguity decreases.